Untitled post 110

 Process:

-3. Search your exact keyword phrase and count your keyword position.
-Organic #1 starts after ads and map packs
+• Search your exact keyword phrase and identify your position.
+Organic result number one appears after ads and map listings

-A search from New York may show position 4 while Phoenix shows position 7 due to localized ranking factors.
+For example, a search from New York might show your site at position 4, while the same search in Phoenix could place it at position 7 due to local ranking factors.

 ⚠️ Why Your Google Search Shows Different Rankings?